open/close all folders

 - Kaen of Cat Paradise is a nekomata who's at least ten feet tall.
 He's apparently able to make himself smaller at will, but only exhibits this once before becoming monstrous.
 On another note, Musashimaru can potentially grow to several stories with the help of his owner's Power-Up Food.

 - Another "mecha-mega-neko" example" in the third Rebuild of Evangelion movie, Eva 02's Beast Mode gets upgraded from its original Monstrous Humanoid form to a huge feline.
-It also has a freaking machine gun built into one arm.

 - In all of the Zoids animes, the protagonist pilots a Liger-type Zoid.